Skip to main content

 Deputy Director - Rhonda Holman

-The Division of Community Services is responsible for a wide range of direct services to youth and their families, as well as victims of crime, in communities statewide.
-Among these services are a number of programs and initiatives aimed at providing effective supervision of youth who are on probation or parole and to support their families, with the goals of reducing juvenile crime and recidivism, and providing for safer communities.
-The Juvenile Detention Alternative Initiative (JDAI) falls under the Division of Community Services as well.
-The division manages all four regions (Low Country, Midland, Pee Dee and Upstate) to which DJJ provides services to youth and their families in the community through 43 DJJ county offices, inclusive of all 46 counties in South Carolina.
+The Division of Community Services is responsible for a wide range of direct services to youth and their families, as well as victims of crime in communities statewide.
+Among these services are a number of programs and initiatives aimed at providing effective supervision of youth who are on probation or parole and to support their families, with the goals of reducing juvenile crime and recidivism and providing for safer communities.
+The Juvenile Detention Alternative Initiative falls under the Division of Community Services as well.
+The division manages all four regions (Low Country, Midland, Pee Dee and Upstate) through 43 DJJ county offices, inclusive of all 46 counties in South Carolina.

 Division of Security and Operations

-The Division of Security and Operations is responsible for the security and safety of DJJ facilities, to include oversight of the evaluation centers (CEC, MEC and UEC), the Juvenile Detention Center (JDC), DJJ's long-term facility, the Broad River Road Complex (BRRC) as well as the Centralized Institutional Operations Center (CIOC).
-Another aspect of the Division is classification services, to include coordinating internal multi-disciplinary staffings and oversight of youth placement, movement, and transportation within and outside of SCDJJ facilities.
-It is also responsible for dietary facilities as well as admission and orientation of youths.
-Safety and Emergency preparedness as well as administrative operations are the responsibility of this division.
+The Division of Security and Operations is responsible for the security and safety of DJJ facilities, to include oversight of the evaluation centers (CEC, MEC and UEC), the Juvenile Detention Center (JDC), DJJ's long-term facility, the Broad River Road Complex (BRRC), and the Centralized Institutional Operations Center (CIOC).
+Another aspect of the Division is classification services, to include coordinating internal multi-disciplinary staff and oversight of youth placement, movement, and transportation within and outside of DJJ facilities.
+Security and Operations is also responsible for dietary facilities and admission and orientation of youths.
+Safety and emergency preparedness, as well as administrative operations, are the responsibility of this division.

 Division of Community Treatment Services